We Offer Comprehensive Immigration Services

 Some criminal convictions can lead to deportation.
-Broadly, they include: aggravated felonies, drug crimes, crimes of moral turpitude, firearms crimes, domestic violence, espionage, treason, terrorism, and others.
-At Kelly, Parker and Cohen, our criminal law and immigration law attorneys counsel clients facing criminal charges regarding how to proceed in the manner best to avoid deportation.
+Broadly, they include: aggravated felonies, drug crimes, crimes of moral turpitude, firearms crimes, domestic violence, espionage, treason, terrorism and others.
+At Kelly, Parker & Cohen, LLP, our criminal law and immigration law attorneys counsel clients facing criminal charges regarding how to proceed in the manner best to avoid deportation.

 What is an adjustment of status?

-An adjustment of status is the process by which you can change your immigration status while living in the United States from temporary non-immigrant (such as a student) to permanent resident, where you will receive a Green Card.
-If you wish to adjust your status, the immigration law attorneys at Kelly, Parker and Cohen can help you through the process.
+An adjustment of status is the process by which you can change your immigration status while living in the United States from temporary nonimmigrant (such as a student) to permanent resident, where you will receive a green card.
+If you wish to adjust your status, the immigration law attorneys at Kelly, Parker & Cohen, LLP, can help you through the process.

 Am I eligible for asylum in the U.S.?